Premier Volleyball League: 2017–2020: Premier Volleyball League, professional status and hiatus

-2021–2024: Return of the league and further expansion
+2021–2023: Return of the league and further expansion

 Prior to the start of the 2021 season, five PSL teams—Chery Tiggo, Cignal HD, F2 Logistics, PLDT, and Sta.
 Lucia—joined the PVL, which rendered the PVL a "unified" professional league, leaving the PSL with only three inactive member teams.

 The PVL returned in 2021 with the 2021 Open Conference, which was staged in a bubble set-up.
 The recurrence of an entire season began the following year.
 In October 2022, PVL announced the use of video challenge system for the first time in the return of the Reinforced Conference after three years.

 The 2023 season saw the rebranding of the Open Conference as the All-Filipino Conference to better reflect that only Filipino players could compete in said conference.
 After the All-Filipino Conference, the league saw the addition of two new teams in Farm Fresh Foxies and Quezon City Gerflor Defenders, and the reappearance of Foton Tornadoes in the Filipino volleyball scene.
 The three teams pledged to participate in the league for at least the next three years.
 With the inclusion of three new teams comes with the skipping of Philippine Army Lady Troopers from joining the league due to military training to most of its players.
 Foton withdrew shortly after their participation in Invitational Conference because some of its players didn't get a contract renewal and they returned to the franchise's main team, the Chery Tiggo.
 F2 Logistics and Gerflor Defenders were disbanded after the 2023 season.

-During the 2024 season, two new established teams joined the All-Filipino Conference namely Strong Group Athletics (now called as Zus Coffee Thunderbelles), who took over the Gerflor Defenders franchise, and Capital1 Solar Spikers.
-This 2024 season also saw the commencement of the league's inaugural rookie draft which aimed to enhance the league’s competitive balance of all the teams.